cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 python3 client.py
 ```

-If done correctly, the client should now be constantly logging status code `200`'s.
+If done correctly, the client should now be constantly logging status codes.
 While this is a rather boring example, we can see the increase in network i/o metrics in real time!
 Stop both services with cntrl + c.

 ### Instrumentation